muhammadyasir-dev/dustdb/README.md

 ⠀⠀⠀⠀⠀⠤⠴⠤⠤⠠⠴⠠⠤⠄⠀⠂⠰⠒⠦⠶⠆⠠⠀⠀⠀⠀

-DUSTDB is easy to use yet powerful caching database which supports key value data which is cached and it uses Programmiung languages for core caching mechanisma and network request masking which your Operating system uses (Assembly,C,C++)
+dustDB is easy to use yet powerful caching database which supports key value data which is cached and it uses same Algorithms  for core caching mechanism and network request parsing  which almost all your Operating Systems use.